ambient-innovation/ai-django-core/docs/features/mail.md

 ### WhitelistEmailBackend

 In some cases it is useful to debug and test email functionality on local or test environments.
-Additionally, your project could contain logic, that triggers email in the background, so it is very important, that you don't send emails to other domains, e.g. 'xyz@test.de' or to other test users with another domain, by accident.
+Additionally, your project could contain logic, that triggers emails in the background, so it is very important, that you don't send emails to other domains, e.g. 'xyz@test.de' or to other test users with another domain, by accident.

 This email backend can be used as Django EMAIL_BACKEND to restrict outgoing emails to a set of allowed domains.
 You can define an email address (must be a catchall inbox), where the restricted emails should be redirected to.